ionic-team/stencil-site/src/docs-md/guides/style-guide.md

+---
+title: Stencil Style Guide
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Stencil Style Guide

 This is a component style guide created and enforced internally by the core team of Stencil, for the purpose of standardizing [Ionic Core](https://ionicframework.com/) components.
 This should only be used as a reference for other teams in creating their own style guides.
 Feel free to modify to your team's own preference.